Home > About Us > Governance

 Close up of Chloe Smith MP, smiling at the camera

-I am thrilled to join Big C, our well-loved local cancer charity.
+I am thrilled to be a Trustee for Big C, our well-loved local cancer charity.
 I’m excited to help the team to serve people across our region, through support, research, equipment and education.

 One in two of us will experience cancer in our lifetimes – and that means most of us will see it one way or another whether for ourselves or through family and friends.
 I am lucky to be fit and healthy again after breast cancer in 2020, and know how much I owe to the NHS and all those involved in treatment and support.
 In gratitude, and in memory of those we love who don’t make it, it’s a privilege to give back as a trustee.